Braves vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has eight doubles, seven home runs, 15 walks and 21 RBI (43 total hits).
-He's also swiped two bases.
+- Vladimir Guerrero Jr. has 44 hits with nine doubles, seven home runs, 15 walks and 21 RBI.
+He's also stolen two bases.

 Guerrero Recent Games